Home Frequently Asked Questions

 How Will I Know If My Daughter or Son is Registered?

 Participation is on a first-come, first-serve basis.
-Once your registration is confirmed, you will receive a confirmation email.
-Closer to the day, all parents will receive a Credit Suisse Parent Package, electronically, confirming their child's team, agenda and school release form.
+Once your registration is confirmed, all parents will receive a Credit Suisse Parent Package, electronically, confirming their child's team, agenda and school release form.

 What Is The Appropriate Attire?